mmesh/docs/docs/platform/administration/tenants.md

 ## Operations

-You can manage your tenants using the mmesh webUI or the mmesh CLI.
+You can manage your tenants using `mmeshctl` or the mmesh webUI.

 ### WebUI: Tenants